bazaarvoice/gumshoe/java/README.md

 These events would be published according to the Publisher that Gumshoe was configured with.
 You could then observe/search through these events as allowed in whatever tools you use to consume them.

+## Dependencies
+Java Gumshoe is unobtrusive.
+Its only dependency is on Gson version 2.6.2 which has no external dependencies.
+Its been tested to work Gson versions as old as 1.4, so if your project already has a Gson dependency, it most likely works with Gumshoe.